basic_m Module

 Real part

-public pure elemental function im(z) result(y)
+public elemental function im(z) result(y)

 Returns the imaginary part of a complex number z=x+iy.